 Tutorial video on how to pay SEVIS I-901 Fee

-When entering the US, you will be required to present the payment receipt for the SEVIS I-901 fee to a Customs and Border Protection (CBP) official, in addition to your passport and I-20 Certificate of Eligibility (for F-1 Degree-seeking Students) or DS-2019 Certificate of Eligibility (for exchange students).
+When entering the US, you will be required to present the payment receipt for the SEVIS I-901 fee to a Customs and Border Protection (CBP) official, in addition to your passport DS-2019 Certificate of Eligibility.
 Therefore, make sure that you carry these three documents with you.
 Do not pack these documents in your checked luggage.

 How to apply for your first student visa